 @AirportSleeper Munich airport with accommodating seats without armrests and free tea/coffee when you wake up.
 And no overkill AC.— Aleksandra Pawlik (@aleksandrana) January 6, 2014

 - If you have questions about this airport that are not answered here or in the airport reviews, submit a question on our Facebook Page.
+If you post a question, remember to mention the airport or nobody will understand what you are asking about.

 The SleepingInAirports community depends on travellers, like you, to share their airport experiences through airport reviews and survey responses.
 If you had a good or bad experience at Munich Airport, tell us about it!